Long Beach sweeps UCLA in 2018 title rematch, BYU, Ohio State, GCU win

 Freshman outside Christian Janke had his second 20-kill performance with eight digs, while Will Schwob added 11.
 Charley Hlavin led the Lions with 16 kills and five digs.

 Speaking of the Conference Carolina’s Barton College (2-2), they followed up their upset win over Grand Canyon by defeating the MPSF’s USC (3-2) 26-24, 21-25, 25-17, 26-24.
+The wins is the DII program’s second consecutive win over a DI program, following yesterday’s victory over GCU.
 The Mandilaris brothers again figured in the win as both Angelo and Vasilis each scored 15 kills.
 The Bulldogs’ freshman outside Adrian Iglesias contributed 14 kills.

 The Trojan’s Ryan Moss led his team with 19 kills, and Jack Wyett followed with 17.